-About 20 years ago there was a pressure cooker renaissance in America.
-Our grandmothers knew that day would come, that we would return to her favorite kitchen tool—a pressure cooker—to make fast braises, stews, soups, and casseroles.
+Over the last decade we’ve seen a pressure cooker renaissance in America thanks to the modern electric multicooker appliance known as Instant Pot.
+Our grandmothers knew that day would come, that we would return to her favorite kitchen tool to make fast braises, stews, soups, and casseroles.
 They just didn’t know how we’d get there.

-If you, like me, are a Nervous Nellie who grew up hearing stories about a great aunt who shellacked her ceiling with country stew when the thing nearly blew her to Oz and back, relax.
+If you’re a Nervous Nellie who grew up hearing stories about a great aunt who shellacked her ceiling with country stew when the thing nearly blew her to Oz and back, relax.
 I’ve powered through the fear and discovered modern pressure cookers have amazing safety features to put all fear to rest.
-Now it’s time for you to start exploring as well, especially if you’re busy, hate spending hours in the kitchen but hate even more having to go out and spend a fortune on a marginally edible restaurant meal.

-IT’S DIFFERENT.
 Pressure cooking is a completely different kind of cooking.
 You can’t just throw stuff in willy-nilly and expect perfection five minutes later.
-There are rules, which when followed, pay off in spades.
-But you have to know them, learn them and follow them.
+There are guidelines and rules, which when followed, pay off in spades.
+But you have to know them, learn them, and follow them.
 It’s not hard, but it is completely different than what you might be used to.

-JOIN A GROUP.
 One of the most helpful things I did the day I got my Instant Pot was to join Instant Pot Community, a Facebook group.
 It’s free and so helpful.
-With nearly a three-quarters of a million Instant Pot fans and fanatics in the group, this is the place to learn anything and everything there is to know about how to use your Instant Pot successfully.
+With more than 3 million Instant Pot fans and fanatics in the group, this is the place to learn anything and everything there is to know about how to use your Instant Pot successfully.

 I have reviewed so many cookbooks written specifically for Instant Pot and related types of pressure cookers and all of them have something to add.
-But the best and most complete—the one I refer to constantly and laugh a lot because the authors are so much fun—is The Great Big Pressure Cooker Book, by Bruce Weinstein and Mark Scarbrough.
+But the best and most complete—the one I refer to constantly and laugh a lot because there is a photo with every step of every recipe—The Step-By-Step Instant Pot Cookbook by Jeffrey Eisner.

-Not only is this cookbook the best tutorial on the art of pressure cooking, it has 500 recipes for everything you can imagine from breakfast to dessert with hundreds of fabulous dinner meals and dishes in between.
-Each recipe is specific for pressure cooking and instructions are given for both stove top and electric pressure cookers.
+Not only is this cookbook the best tutorial on the art of pressure cooking, it has 100 recipes for everything you can imagine from breakfast to dessert.
+Each recipe is specific for Instant Pot.
 I have not had a bad experience yet using recipes from this book.
 Did I say it’s a big book?
-Yep, more than 500 pages and worth its weight in gold.
+Yep, more than 250 pages and worth its weight in gold.

 I suggest that you follow recipes for a while until you begin to understand the specifics of pressure cooking and how to experience success every time.
 Soon you’ll be able to adapt your own recipes, but for now—lean on recipes specifically created for pressure cooking.

-BOOKMARK A SITE.
-If you Google Instant Pot or pressure cooking websites, you’ll be overwhelmed in no time flat.
+If you google Instant Pot or pressure cooking websites, you’ll be overwhelmed in no time flat.
 Let me help.
 There is one site that is all-around helpful, which I suggest you bookmark: HipPressureCooking.com.
-This is not my go-to for recipes (I love my The Great Big Pressure Cooker cookbook for that), but when I have a question on how stuff works or what to do, Hip Pressure Cooking is great.
+This is not my go-to for recipes (I love my Step-by-Step cookbook for that), but when I have a question on how stuff works or what to do, Hip Pressure Cooking is great.

 - 2 1/2 cups elbow macaroni (you can use other types but cooking time may need to be adjusted), uncooked